Julia Jose

 prof_pic.jpg

-I have a master’s degree in computer science from Arizona State University and a bachelor’s degree in electronics and communication engineering from National Institute of Technology Delhi.
+I have a master’s degree in Computer Science from Arizona State University and a bachelor’s degree in Electronics and Communication Engineering from National Institute of Technology Delhi.
 While at ASU, I collaborated with the Behavioral Research Lab by implementing technological tools to analyze behavioral patterns.
 I also had the opportunity to serve as a Graduate Teaching Assistant for courses such as Principles of International Business and Negotiation at the W. P. Carey School of Business.

 During the early part of my career, I worked as a Research and Development Intern for Qatar Computing Research Institute.
 I rotated within three of their departments – Arabic Language Technologies, Social Computing, and Visualization.